In a changing online world, we must keep our devices safe. So, we need to protect the settings of our network equipment, like routers and switches.

 Step 1

-First, open the GNS3 program and create a new project, then create a topology like in the image below.
+First, open GNS3 and create a new project.
+Then, start by setting up a network topology like the one shown in the image below!

 Step 2